 Place: Rice University, Houston TX

-Keynote presentation will be by Rita Felski from her new book, Hooked: Art and Attachment.
+Keynote presentations will be by Rita Felski and Tim Morton.
 Rita Felski is William R. Kenan, Jr., Professor of English at the University of Virginia, and Niels Bohr Professor at the University of Southern Denmark.
-Her current interests are in aesthetics, interpretation, and method; recent books include Uses of Literature, The Limits of Critique, and Critique and Postcritique.
+Her current interests are in aesthetics, interpretation, and method; recent books include Uses of Literature, The Limits of Critique, Critique and Postcritique.

 To think pleasure in 2018 is to think about pleasure after… after the human, after 2 degrees of global warming, even after truth.
 Historically pleasure has been viewed with suspicion, repressed, trivialized, or commodified – in short it has been cast as the villain, the precursor to ruin.
 In order to imagine a different future, what if we imagine pleasure differently?
 This work has already begun, for example in Audre Lorde’s use of the “erotic,” Irigaray’s feminine desire, or Stacy Alaimo’s work on pleasure in the Anthropocene.

 Yet the contradictory vocabulary of pleasure remains to be fully articulated.
 Can pleasure be separated from desire?
 What is the relationship between aesthetics and pleasure?
 Is there room for pleasure in academia?
 What is the work of pleasure?
 Can – or should – pleasure be work at all?

 We invite papers that shed light on conceptions of pleasure.
 Abstracts may address histories and theories of pleasure, depictions of pleasure, pleasure as practice, and offer innovative ways of understanding pleasure in our present moment.
 Exploring the role of pleasure in different fields, we hope to facilitate conversations across disciplinary boundaries.